 There's nothing like the thrill of an offshore kayak adventure after dark, and finally there's a rugged and reliable product to tackle the night.
-The Kayalite is a high-visibility LED light for recreational and pro paddlers like none other in its class.
+The Kayalite is a high-visibility light for recreational and pro paddlers like none other in its class.

-Unlike any other portable navigation light available, the Kayalite is loss-proof and virtually indestructable.
+Unlike any other portable navigation light available, the Kayalite is loss-proof and virtually indestructible.
 It can take a blow if you paddle into a branch or roll your kayak or SUP through a bed of reeds.

 It's waterproof.
 And it floats if accidentally dropped overboard.